MaXeN9818/install_cuda_cudnn_ubuntu_20/README.md

 - After confirming the suitable version, go to this page and download appropriate driver for your GPU:
 <https://www.nvidia.com/download/index.aspx?lang=en-us><br>
     In my case, for example, I downloaded `NVIDIA-Linux-x86_64-470.82.01.run`<br>
+    > Info: To install a specific nvidia driver version go to  <https://www.nvidia.it/Download/Find.aspx?><br>

     Run the following command:<br>
     ```bash
     sudo sh NVIDIA-Linux-x86_64-470.82.01.run --no-x-check